Madrid: Road transport

 Also Madrid road network includes four orbital ones at different distances from the centre.
 The innermost ring-road, the M-30, is the only one with its path strictly located within the Madrid municipal limits.
 It is owned by the Madrid City Council and operated by Madrid Calle 30, S.A.
 It is the busiest Spanish road, famous for its traffic jams.
 A significant portion of the southern part runs underground parallel to the Manzanares, with tunnel sections of more than 6 km in length and 3 to 6 lanes in each direction.

 The second ring-road, the M-40 (part of the State Road Network) circles the city, while also extending to other surrounding municipalities.
 A NW stretch of the road runs underground, below the southern reaches of the Monte de El Pardo protected area.

-The M-45 partially circles the city, connecting the M-40 and M-50, passing through areas like Villaverde and Vallecas in the South-East of the municipality.
+The M-45 partially circles the city, connecting the M-40 and M-50, passing through areas like Villaverde and Vallecas in the southeast of the municipality.

-The M-50, the Madrid's outer ring road, connects municipalities and cities in the metropolitan area, like Fuenlabrada, Móstoles, Getafe, Leganés in the South and Boadilla del Monte and Las Rozas in the West.
+The M-50, the Madrid's outer ring road, connects municipalities and cities in the metropolitan area, like Fuenlabrada, Móstoles, Getafe, Leganés in the south and Boadilla del Monte and Las Rozas in the west.

 Public transport

 There are four major components of public transport, with many intermodal interchanges.
-The Consorcio Regional de Transportes de Madrid (CRTM) coordinates the public transport operations across multiple providers in the region, harmonizing fares for the commuter rail, rapid transit, light rail and bus transport services provided by different operators.
+The Consorcio Regional de Transportes de Madrid (CRTM) coordinates the public transport operations across multiple providers in the region, harmonising fares for the commuter rail, rapid transit, light rail and bus transport services provided by different operators.